 North American Study of Epistaxis (NOSE Study)

-Overview: The HHT Foundation has been listening to its members and over the last two years, the largest clinical study to date involving several North American HHT Centers of Excellence has been carefully designed.
+Overview – Cure HHT has been listening to its members and over the last two years, the largest clinical study to date involving several North American HHT Centers of Excellence has been carefully designed.
 The North American Therapeutics Group (NATG), led by Dr. James Gossage, conducted a systematic review of published research published on different nosebleed therapies.
 The group had a list of agents that was honed down to a study of three and a placebo.
 The U.S. Federal Drug Administration (FDA) reviewed the application and asked for testing to ensure the agents were safe and stable in the spray bottles.
-The agents were tested and we received approval from the FDA.
+The agents were tested and Cure HHT received approval from the FDA.

 This will be the largest multi-centered study of nosebleed treatment ever conducted and will be funded by members who have donated through the years to a special Epistaxis Fund.

 Purpose – To carefully examine the benefit and safety of 3 nasal sprays for patients with HHT related epistaxis and definitively determine which of these are overall beneficial.
 Each of these sprays will approach the problem from a different mechanism of action.
 140 patients with moderate to severe nosebleeds secondary to HHT, will be randomized to receive one of four intranasal sprays for a period of 12 weeks and then followed for an additional 12 weeks off therapy.
 A placebo arm has been included to allow an accurate estimate of both benefit and safety.
 The primary measure of effectiveness will be the frequency of epistaxis.
 Other measures of effectiveness will include the Hoag Epistaxis Severity Score (ESS), a quality of life survey, satisfaction with treatment, hemoglobin level, and transfusion requirements.

 The spray agents included in the study are: